Radii of proton emitters

 Theoretically, the squared rms radius \(r_{\rm rms}^2\) follows an approximately quadratic behavior at the early stage of the decay process,

-where \(b_{\rm TPA} = \langle \vec{r}\!\cdot\!\vec{\nabla}(V_{\rm TPA}-V)/m\rangle_{t=0}\) (see SM~\cite{SM} for the derivation).
-Since \(V_{\rm TPA}\) and \(V\) differ only in the asymptotic region --- where the quasi-bound initial wave function is negligible and the potential varies smoothly --- \(b_{\rm TPA}\) is small in magnitude.
-Consequently, at early times, \(t\lesssim 10^{-3}T_{1/2}\), the standard rms radius remains essentially constant and coincides with the complex rms radius.
-This early-time plateau reflects the generic short-time, non-exponential regime in which the decay rate vanishes at \(t=0\)~\cite{Fonda1978,Deutsch2018,Gorin2006,Volya2020,Peshkin2014}, and connects to state preparation and the quantum Zeno effect, wherein frequent measurement can inhibit decay~\cite{Ghirardi1979,Chiu1977,Kofman1996,Wilkinson1997}.
-This indicates that a radius measurement performed on timescales short compared to \(T_{1/2}\) --- feasible for sufficiently long-lived systems --- should be consistent with the complex rms radius of the Gamow state.
-At later times, the squared rms radius \(r_{\rm rms}^2\) increases slowly and approximately quadratically with time.
-The growth rate \(b_{\rm TPA}\) depends weakly on the matching radius \(r_{\rm TPA}\) adopted in the TPA approach (see Fig.~S4 in SM~\cite{SM}), reflecting the residual sensitivity to the quantum state-preparation process.
-And the calculated radius evolution is in a close agreement with the expression (\ref{r_rms_TD_main}).
+with $b_{\rm TPA}=\langle \vec r\!\cdot\!\vec\nabla(V_{\rm TPA}-V)/m\rangle_{t=0}$ (see SM~\cite{SM}).
+Since $V_{\rm TPA}-V$ differs only in the asymptotic region --- where the quasi-bound initial wave function is negligible and the potential varies smoothly --- \(b_{\rm TPA}\) is small in magnitude, yielding an early-time plateau: for $t\lesssim10^{-3}T_{1/2}$, $r_{\rm rms}$ is essentially constant and coincides with the complex radius.
+This plateau reflects the generic nonexponential short-time regime with vanishing decay rate at $t=0$~\cite{Fonda1978,Deutsch2018,Gorin2006,Volya2020,Peshkin2014} and its connection to state preparation and quantum-Zeno physics~\cite{Ghirardi1979,Chiu1977, Kofman1996,Wilkinson1997}; thus, for sufficiently long-lived systems, a measurement at times $\ll T_{1/2}$ should be consistent with the complex radius.
+At later times, $r_{\rm rms}^2$ continues to grow slowly and roughly quadratically, consistent with a ``classical-motion'' form where $b_{\rm TPA}/r_{\rm rms}(0)$ acts as an effective acceleration (see SM~\cite{SM} for the derivation).
+This motivates an operational ``escape time,'' defined as the time when $r_{\rm rms}$ first exceeds the intrinsic uncertainty band set by $\Im(\tilde r_{\rm rms})$ (arrows in Fig.~\ref{fig:t_r_cr_15F}); beyond it, the stationary-resonance picture breaks down and the dynamics crosses over from a localized nucleus to an effectively outgoing proton.
+Consistently, Fig.~\ref{fig:int_15F_d} and the SM videos~\cite{SM} show that while the evolution stays within this band, the radius is dominated by the nuclear interior.